 Experimental economics techniques provide valuable insights into wildfire responses.

-Experimental economics allows us to isolate basic human tendencies that may influence economic behaviour more generally.
+With experimental economics we can study the basic human tendencies that influence economic behaviour more generally.

 By registering, you are notifying researchers at the Faculty of Business and Economics at The University of Melbourne (and other affiliated institutions) that you are willing to participate in experiments and will adhere to all rules and regulations.